-“Chicago’s “official” Christmas tree, the 108th Annual City of Chicago Christmas Tree in Millennium Park, will shine brightly near the intersection of Michigan Ave. and Washington St. from November 19 through January 9.
-All-virtual in 2020, this year’s Christmas Tree Lighting Ceremony will be in-person on Friday, November 19 starting at 6 pm (with the actual lighting at approximately 6:30 pm).” read an official release on Chicago.gov.
+“Chicago’s “official” Christmas tree, the 109th Annual City of Chicago Christmas Tree in Millennium Park, will shine brightly near the intersection of Michigan Ave. and Washington St. from November 18 through January 8.
+More information will be posted in the coming weeks,” reads the Chicago.gov release.

 There will also be a return of winter ice skating at McCormick Tribune Ice Rink for its 20th season from November 18th to March 5th, 2023.
 As ever, admission will be free, but online reservations will be required.